Why I Love Teaching at Molloy College

 Kangas, M. Return to the Viewer: Selected Art Reviews, New York: Midmarch Arts, Press, 2011.

-Sullivan, G. Art Practice As Research: Inqury In Visual Arts, SAGE Publications, Inc., 2010 Los Angles
+Sullivan, G. Art Practice As Research: Inquiry In Visual Arts, SAGE Publications, Inc., 2010 Los Angles

 Schwartz, J. S. Confrontational Ceramics: The Artist as Social Critic.
 A&C Black Publishing, London, and the University of Pennsylvania Press, Philadelphia.